gauthamnair/pants-graph-view/README.md

 example-python $ pants_graph_view.pex dist/graph.005.dot
 Writing to dist/graph.005.html
 ```
-and then open the html file in your browser. `open dist/graph.005.html` would suffice on mac.
+and then open the html file in your browser. `$ open dist/graph.005.html` would suffice on Mac.

-## Example files
+## Example input and output

+An example of the input and html output of the viewer are in [example](example/).